oroinc/documentation/user_guide/channel_guide.rst

 --------------------------
 If there are no Channels in the System, or if you need to create a new Channel, it can be done in several simple steps.

 1. Enter the system as a User authorized to view/create/edit Channels.
-Go to *"System" --> "Channels"*
+Go to *System --> Channels*

 |S01|